Frequently Asked Questions (FAQs)

 Q: Why is the study guide so vague?
 I went through the study guide and I still felt unprepared.

-A: The study guides consists of the job description, a list of KSAs (knowledge, skills and abilities), references and sample questions.
-The references are comprised of sufficient literature sources to cover all KSAs.
-The study guide is not meant to be all inclusive when it comes to studying.
-It should be used as a tool when creating your plan to prepare for the test.
+A: The study guides consist of the job description, a list of K-S (knowledge and skills) references, and sample questions.
+The references are comprised of sufficient literature sources to cover all K-S. The study guide is not meant to be all inclusive when it comes to studying.
+It should be used as a tool when creating your plan to prepare for the exam.
 The actual amount of time and detail needed to prepare varies from person to person depending on their education, training, and experience.
 Allow sufficient hours of study prior to taking a certification examination.

 Q: I don’t own all the references listed on the study guide.
-Will I still be able to take the test?
+Will I still be able to take the exam?

-A: The listed references are designed to cover all the KSAs for an examination.
+A: The listed references are designed to cover all the K-S for an examination.
 For many of the listed references, a substantially similar reference (book or other publication) would suffice.

 Q: Can I get additional example questions for study purposes?